aemeny/Mark-Engine/README.md

 # Mark-Engine

+This is a custom-built game engine developed using **Vulkan** in **C++**.
+The engine makes use of **GLFW** for window and input support.

+## Features
+- To be included in future

+---

-# Mark Engine  **Mark** is a new game engine and editor built in C++ with Vulkan.
-It currently uses **GLFW** for windowing and input.  > **Status:** Work in progress — no public builds yet.
-The project is under active development and subject to change.  ## Build Setup instructions will be added once the project stabilizes.
+> **Status:** Work in progress — no public builds yet.
+The project is under active development and subject to change.

+---

+> Build Setup instructions will be added once the project stabilizes.

+---